armory/documentation/_spinnaker_install_admin_guides/upgrade-oss-to-armory.md

 title: Upgrading Open Source Spinnaker to Armory Spinnaker
 order: 28
 published: true
-redirect_from:
-  - /spinnaker_install_admin_guides/install_on_k8s/
-  - /spinnaker_install_admin_guides/install-on-k8s/
-  - /spinnaker-install-admin-guides/install_on_k8s/
 ---

 Armory Spinnaker is installed with Armory Halyard, very similarly to the way Open Source Spinnaker is installed with Open Source Halyard.
 These are the key differences:

-* Armory Halyard installs Armory Spinnaker; Open Source Spinnaker installs Open Source Spinnaker
+* Armory Halyard installs Armory Spinnaker; Open Source Halyard installs Open Source Spinnaker.
-* Armory Spinnaker versions start with 2.x; Open Source Spinnaker versions start with 1.x (for example, Armory Spinnaker 2.18.x maps to Open Source Spinnaker 1.18.x)
+* Armory Spinnaker versions are one major version ahead of Open Source.
+Armory Spinnaker versions start with 2.x; Open Source Spinnaker versions start with 1.x.
+For example, Armory Spinnaker 2.18.x maps to Open Source Spinnaker 1.18.x.
-* Armory Spinnaker has an extra subcommand block `hal armory` (mapping to an `armory` block in your `.hal/config`), which controls Armory-specific features
+* Armory Spinnaker has an extra subcommand block `hal armory` (mapping to an `armory` block in your `.hal/config`), which controls Armory-specific features.

+This guide differentiates between the two by referring to them as Armory Spinnaker and OSS Spinnaker, respectively.

-If you are currently on OSS Spinnaker and interested in upgrading to Armory Spinnaker, you can easily upgrade if you used Halyard to install your Spinnaker cluster (you can also easily downgrade back to OSS Spinnaker).
+If you are currently on OSS Spinnaker and interested in upgrading to Armory Spinnaker, you can easily upgrade if you used Halyard to install your Spinnaker cluster.

 This guide assumes the following:
 * Spinnaker is currently running in Kubernetes
-* Spinnaker is configured with some form or persistent storage (Minio, S3, GCS, or AZS)
+* Spinnaker is configured with some form of persistent storage (Minio, S3, GCS, or AZS)
-* Spinnaker was installed with Halyard, in one of these forms:
+* Spinnaker was installed with Halyard in one of these forms:
   * Halyard is running locally on a workstation
   * Halyard is running in a Docker container in Docker daemon (in Linux, Windows, or OSX)
   * Halyard is running in a Kubernetes pod

-Depending on where Halyard is currently running, the installation instructions will be slightly different, but the high level process is as follows:
+Depending on where Halyard is currently running, the detailed installation instructions will be slightly different, but the high level process is the same:

-1. Start Armory Halyard in a Docker container, with your old Halyard configuration directories available to Halyard
+1. Start Armory Halyard in a Docker container with your OSS Halyard configuration directories available to Armory Halyard.
-1. Enter the Armory Halyard container
+2. Enter the Armory Halyard container.
-1. Update the Spinnaker version to use an Armory version
+3. Update the Spinnaker version to use an Armory version.
+Recall that Armory Spinnaker versions are ahead of OSS Spinnaker by one major version.
-1. Apply your changes
+4. Apply your changes.

 ## Halyard running locally on a workstation

-If Halyard is running locally on your workstation, then you'll want to do the following:
+If Halyard is running locally on your workstation, then perform the following steps:

-1. Make copies of any directores used by Halyard (`~.hal` and `~.kube`, and potentially `~/.aws`, `~/.config/gcloud`, `~/.azure`). *You could mount these directly into Halyard, but it may be safer to operate on copies.*
+1. Make copies of any directores used by Halyard.
+These include`~.hal` and `~.kube` and potentially `~/.aws`, `~/.config/gcloud`, `~/.azure`). *You can mount these directly into Halyard, but it may be safer to operate on copies.*

    ```bash
    mkdir -p ~/armory/.config